Sam-Dragon/cloud/gcp/IAM.md

   - Different roles for different purposes

 - Custom Roles
-  - create your own role
+  - Create your own role

+> IAM Policy
+- Binding users to the role
+- Policy object - It has list of bindings, binding binds roles to list of members
+- Member type is identified by **prefix**
+  - user, serviceaccount, group or domain